gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Given a floating-point number, return it as floating-point number type with only the first two decimal points.
+- Write a Function that, given a floating-point number, returns a floating-point number type with only the first two decimal points.

 ##### Constraints